 For more on our partnerships locally, visit our local missions page.

 First Covenant's missionaries are one way that we live into our value "Missional Outlook."
-Through these First Covenanters' ministries, FCC is impacting lives around the world.
+This is one way that we live into our missional outlook, impacting lives around the world.

 Covenant Missionaries in Yaounde, Cameroon